The Package (2018 film): Plot

 Returning home from Germany, Sean Floyd plans to go to the woods for spring break with his friends Jeremy Abelar and Donnie.
-Unbeknownst to Sean or Donnie, Jeremy has invited his younger sister, Becky, who recently broke up with her boyfriend Chad, and her friend Sarah, who Donnie used to date.
+Unbeknownst to Sean or Donnie, Jeremy has invited his twin sister, Becky, who recently broke up with her boyfriend Chad, and her friend Sarah, who Donnie used to date.

 Donnie and Jeremy encourage Sean to make a move on Becky, whom he has a crush on.
 Jeremy assures the group that the trip is safe, while the rest worry as it took them 6 hours to reach their destination.

 Arriving at the campsite, Sean attempts to make a move on Becky but is interrupted by Donnie, who takes him along to pester a peeing Jeremy.
 Because of them startling him while he's playing with a knife, Jeremy accidentally cuts off his own penis.

 Sean takes everyone's phones to find an area with service and calls 9-1-1.
 He also angrily texts Chad from Becky's phone, before accidentally losing all the phones.
 Paramedics arrive in a helicopter, and Sean gives them a cooler containing Jeremy's penis.

-After the paramedics leave, the group finds the penis in a different cooler and realize that Sean gave the paramedics the wrong cooler.
-At the hospital, the nurse reveals the dilemma to Jeremy, who is distraught due to the fact that she does not have any faith in the group.
-Having gotten lost in the woods trying to find their car, the group finds a radio tower.
-Believing they can send someone a signal, they go inside and find a rattlesnake.
-Startled, Becky tosses the cooler towards it, and the snake bites the penis.
-After Sean has sucked out the venom, Sarah discovers a drone secretly following them and chases it, but falls into water at the bottom of a ravine.
-The rest follow, and they swim across the ravine and find the owner of the drone, a foul-mouthed 11-year-old boy out camping with his dad.
-He tries to bribe Sarah and Becky into scissoring in front of him in exchange for the keys to his dad's boat.
-Becky and Sean scare him by talking about penises being cut off, allowing the group to steal the boat, although they are attacked by his dad, who thinks the group molested his son.
+After the paramedics leave, the group finds the penis in another cooler and realize that Sean gave the paramedics the wrong one.
+At the hospital, the nurse reveals the dilemma to Jeremy, who is distraught due to the fact that he does not have any faith in the group.

+Finding a ranger station, the group goes inside.
+A startled Becky throws the cooler at a rattlesnake.
+The penis flies out of it and is bitten by the rattlesnake.
+After Sean has sucked out the venom, Sarah spots a drone and chases it, but falls into the water at the bottom of a ravine.

+Everyone follows, they swim across the ravine and find the drone's owner, a foul-mouthed 11-year-old boy camping with his dad.
+He tries to coerce Sarah and Becky in exchange for the keys to his dad's boat.
+Becky and Sean scare him by talking about penises being cut off, allowing the group to steal the boat, although they are attacked by his dad, who thinks they molested his son.

-They find their car and head to a gas station where Jeremy had previously bought booze using his fake soldier ID.
-The gas station clerk cleans the penis as an act of patriotism.
-Afterwards, he sees Donnie's high school ID and realizes they lied about being soldiers - he chases their car as they escape and hits Donnie in the shoulder with an arrow through his headboard.
-They head to the hospital and give the penis to the doctors.
-After the surgery, they head inside Jeremy's room to find a different man named Reginald, and realize there was a misunderstanding and Jeremy's penis was put on Reginald instead.
+Finding their car, they stop at the gas station where Jeremy had bought booze using his fake soldier ID.
+The clerk cleans the penis as an act of patriotism.
+Afterwards, seeing Donnie's high school ID he realizes they lied about being soldiers – he chases their car as they escape and hits Donnie in the shoulder with an arrow through his headboard.

+Reaching the hospital, they give the penis to the doctors.
+After the surgery, they go inside the recovery room to find a different man named Redneck Reginald, and realize Jeremy's penis was put on Reginald instead.

 In a heated argument, Donnie tells Becky about Sean texting Chad from her phone.
 She calls Chad to pick her up, and Sean and Donnie visit Reginald, who is now awake.
-They explain the situation and Reginald tells them how his girlfriend cut off his penis as revenge for him cheating with her sister.
-The doctor tells Sean and Donnie to go get Reginald's penis, which was just found and turned in, with the hopes of attaching it to Jeremy.
-However, Reginald's girlfriend suddenly comes to visit and ends up cutting off his penis again.
+They explain the situation and Reginald tells them how his girlfriend, Sheryl cut off his penis as revenge for him cheating with her sister.

+Sean and Donnie go get Reginald's penis, which just arrived, with the hopes of attaching it to Jeremy.
+However, Sheryl suddenly comes to visit and ends up cutting it off again.
 Sean and Donnie fight her and retrieve Jeremy's penis.
-They meet up with Becky and Sarah, and Sean apologizes to Becky and tells her she shouldn't be with someone who cheated on her.
+Meeting up with Becky and Sarah, Sean apologizes to Becky, telling her she shouldn't be with someone who cheated on her.
 She accepts the apology and the four of them leave together.